Welcome to the English page of IBO-Nederland!

 - Have a work plan

-- Coordinate the project and provide sufficient material to work with
+- Coordinate the project, supervise the work and provide sufficient material to work with

 - Take care of accommodation, meals and transport for the volunteers